cymantex/react-chess-board/README.md

 export default MyChessBoard;
 ````

-Since react-fen-chess-board uses [react-dnd](https://raw.githubusercontent.com/dv16sen/react-chess-board/master/assets/piece-theme.PNG) behind the scenes your application to be wrapped in a [DndProvider](https://react-dnd.github.io/react-dnd/docs/api/dnd-provider) in order to use the drag-and-drop functionality.
+Since react-fen-chess-board uses [react-dnd](https://raw.githubusercontent.com/dv16sen/react-chess-board/master/assets/piece-theme.PNG) behind the scenes your application needs to be wrapped in a [DndProvider](https://react-dnd.github.io/react-dnd/docs/api/dnd-provider) in order to use onMove.
 Out of the box react-fen-chess-board includes a ``ChessBoardDndProvider`` component you can use for this purpose.
 ````typescript jsx
 import React from "react";
 import {render} from "react-dom";